Introduction to Probability, Statistics, and Estimation

 Fundamental concepts, definitions and basic aims of geodesy.
 Representation of the Earth's surface: physical and mathematical figures of the Earth, geodetic reference systems, frames and co-ordinates, reference ellipsoids and geodetic datums, maps.
 Time systems, basic motions of the Earth, dynamic behaviour of the Earth.
 Basic types of geodetic reference systems, computational procedures and co-ordinate transformation methods.
 Celestial co-ordinate systems and astronomic positioning.
 Elements of map projections, examples and applications.
 Course Hours:3 units; (3-3) Prerequisite(s):Geomatics Engineering 333 and 351.

 Introduction to geodesy, its principles, tasks and applications.
 Measurements and methods for geodetic positioning.
 The gravity field and the geoid in science and engineering.
 Elements from potential theory, vector calculus, Gauss divergence, Green's theorems, boundary value problems.
 The normal field.
 Gravimetry and gravimetric measurements.
 Gravity reductions, isostasy.
-Geoid determination, Stokes's formula, combination methods, least-squares collocation.
+Geoid determination, Stokes's formula, the remove-restore method, least-squares collocation.
 Vertical positioning and height datums and systems.
 Fundamentals of Earth's figure and gravity field estimation using perturbations of orbits of satellites and planets.
 Principles and applications of satellite gravimetry and satellite altimetry.
 Course Hours:3 units; (3-3) Prerequisite(s):Geomatics Engineering 421.
 Corequisite(s):Geomatics Engineering 327 or Electrical Engineering 327.

 The role of photogrammetry in mapping applications (image acquisition and image measurement).
 Mathematical relationships between image space and object space.
 Two- and three-dimensional co-ordinate transformations.
 Conditions of collinearity and coplanarity; orientation procedures (interior, exterior, relative, absolute orientation and direct georeferencing); measurement and correction of image co-ordinates; stereomodel formation and error analysis; mathematical models for strip and block adjustments; project planning; principles of laser scanning.
 Course Hours:3 units; (3-3) Prerequisite(s):Geomatics Engineering 419.